alexjharrison/rwpoa-v2/src/content/posts/20230420232648-rwpoa-4-8-23-board-meeting-notes.md

      Joan’s Treasurer’s report is shown as Attachment 2.
-The Association will have about $50,000 in free cash at year end. $50k is held in interest bearing instruments.
+The Association will have about $56,000 in free cash at year end. $56k is held in interest bearing instruments. $45k in CD.
+Remaining cash is in money market.

-      Expenses for RWPOA for the year will be $9716.69.
+     Dave wants to have multiple signature requests to be instituted for long term savings (not used for regular expenses) Joan will follow up

-Delinquent dues actions taken by the Board have been very successful.
-At present, there is only one long term delinquency without a repayment plan.
-Dave will continue to try to close the loop.
+      4 lot owners have not paid dues.
+Dave will follow up.

-Dock repairs average $700 to $1000/yr.
+Dock repairs coverage – A Tiger Team was formed in May to provide recommendations on long term financing of docks.
+The Tiger Team will review the Windemere dock replacement.
+A report is expected in May.
+It does not appear that a change in dues is now necessary.
+This will be discussed at the May meeting.

-It is the responsibility of the Board to maintain our property for the benefit of the members.
-Under current circumstances, a significant assessment would be required if our primary assets, common area and mailbox, needed major repair or replacement.
-This could cause hardship for many.
+Joan and Doug offered access to their docks to have the Tiger Team review the repair methodology being used on their docks.
+The design does not require full replacement to meet all safety standards.

-It was decided that a Tiger Team of Association members would be formed to assess options for meeting potential future financial requirements.
-The team would obtain a dock inspection report and cost estimates for replacement options.
-They would be charged with development of a recommendation for future funding.
-Chris White volunteered to chair the Tiger Team.
-Shawn Haynes, Bob Fellows, and Andy Feinstein volunteered for the Team.
-A cross section of dock users and non-users would be preferred.
+Two requests for pickle ball courts were noted.
+Potential noise and cost are issues.
+(Pickle ball is available in Unionville).
+Cost estimates are needed before the idea can be progressed.

-RWPOA dues are currently lower than other neighborhoods on Lake Anna.
-Kyle made a request that a 2-tiered dues system be considered in recognition that not all lot owners have slips.
+2-tiered dues system was proposed by Kyle.
+Dave spoke with the lawyer about   the proposal and legal difficulties were highlighted.

-More info follows:
+A $1k fee for maintenance and upkeep of RWPOA facilities at closing to supplement revenues was proposed.
+According to legal, we cannot make either the new or old owner pay the fee.
+It must be the subject of negotiation between new and old owners like the POA package.
+This will be discussed at the May meeting.